-Depreciation is provided on plant and equipment, calculated on a straight line basis so as to write off the net cost or other revalued amount of each asset over its expected useful life to its estimated residual value.
+Depreciation is provided on plant and equipment, calculated on a unit-of-production basis so as to write off the net cost or other revalued amount of each asset over its expected useful life to its estimated residual value.
 The estimated useful lives, residual values and depreciation method are reviewed at the end of each annual financial period with the affect of any changes recognized on a prospective basis.

-Asset Basis Rate range Building, machinery, motor vehicles, infrastructure Furniture and office equipment Licenses and franchises Plant and mine development Straight-line Straight-line Straight-line Unit of production based mineral reserves 14% - 25% 11% - 33% 11% - 33%
+Asset Basis Rate range Building, machinery, motor vehicles, infrastructure Straight-line 14% - 25% Furniture and office equipment Straight-line 11% - 33% Licenses and franchises Straight-line 11% - 33% Plant and mine development Unit of production based mineral reserves

-The expenditures related to construction are capitalized as construction-in-progress and are included within properties, plant and equipment.
+The expenditures related to construction are capitalized as construction-in-progress and are included within property, plant and equipment.
 Construction in progress represents the cost of remaining plant and mine development which is under construction.
 Costs directly attributable with ongoing construction related activities during the commissioning phase of new assets incurred in the period before they are operating in the way intended by management are capitalized, all other costs not directly attributable are expensed.
 No depreciation is provided for construction in progress during the period of construction.